- Three ways to transfer property between family members

 Each kind of transfer has a different method that must be followed.

-Gifting property to a family member
+Gifting property to a children or family member

 Although no money or contract are exchanged when gifting a property to a family member, the process is still considered a legal process and thus the transfer must be registered and supported by a government-issued document.
 In this instance a market valuation done by an independent valuer of the property must be obtained.
 Whilst you and your family member can agree that no money will change hand stamp duty will be paid on the market valuation got the property.
 This is done through the PEXA platform and stamp duty will be assessed by Revenue NSW.

-Selling property to a family member
+Selling a house to a family member

 If you are wanting to sell your property to a family member, the method is like an ordinary purchase.
 It is safest to have a contract of sale drawn up for both parties’ protection.
 You can form an agreement to sell the property for any price agreed and in many cases for a value that is much less than what the property is worth.
 In this instance again a market valuation done by an independent valuer of the property must be obtained.
 However, where parties are related stamp duty will be assessed on the greater of the amount paid or the value by the independent valuer.